It has been this bad before. How home buyers got it done in 1981

 The similarities between now and then start generationally: In 1981, the oldest baby boomers were 35 years old, and that cohort was in full homebuying mode.
 The first millennials were born that year, and that next-largest generation has been diligently searching for homes in recent years.

-Both generations were walloped by rapidly rising mortgage rates following a series of rate hikes by an inflation-fighting Federal Reserve:
+Rapidly rising mortgage rates walloped both generations following a series of rate hikes by an inflation-fighting Federal Reserve:

 - When the average interest rate on the 30-year fixed-rate mortgage reached an all-time high of 18.63% in October 1981, it had risen almost 5 percentage points in 12 months.
 Rates had gone up almost as fast during a spell in 1980.

-- This year, when the 30-year mortgage reached 7.08% in early November, it had gone up 4.1 percentage points in 12 months.
+- This year, when the 30-year mortgage reached 7.08% in early November, it rose 4.1 percentage points in 12 months.
 (All percentages are from Freddie Mac’s weekly survey, going back to 1971.)

 The rapid climbs in mortgage rates forced would-be home buyers to skedaddle out of the market.
 Year-over-year existing home sales plunged 22.3% in 1980 and then another 18.6% in 1981, according to historical data from the National Association of Realtors.
 This year, the pace of existing home sales dropped 28.4% in the 12 months ending in October, according to the NAR.